Religion - Religious Beliefs

 Antonyms: repulsion, revulsion.

-is the act of insulting or showing contempt or
+is the act of insulting or showing

 lack of reverence to a deity, to religious or holy persons or sacred